ganddev0925/StoPoint/User-Guide.md

 ### 🔍 3.
 Finding & Categorizing Your Places
 As your list of saved locations grows, finding them is easy using the Category Rail at the top of your screen:

+*   **Live Tracking Hero:** When a visit is in progress, a "Live Tracking" card appears at the top of your dashboard.
+Tapping this gives you instant access to that location's options and history.
 *   **Smart Categories:** StoPoint automatically groups your places (e.g., Work, Gym, Food, Medical) using predictive, on-device logic based on the names you enter.
 *   **Favourites:** Pin your most visited spots for one-tap access.
 *   **Fuzzy Search:** If you misspell a clinic’s name in the search bar, our forgiving search engine will still find the closest match.